 While Distributable Earnings excludes the impact of the unrealized non-cash current provision for credit losses, we expect to only recognize such potential credit losses in Distributable Earnings if and when such amounts are deemed non-recoverable.
 This is generally at the time a loan is repaid, or in the case of foreclosure, when the underlying asset is sold, but non-recoverability may also be concluded if, in our determination, it is nearly certain that all amounts due will not be collected.
 The realized loss amount reflected in Distributable Earnings will equal the difference between the cash received, or expected to be received, and the carrying value of the asset, and is reflective of our economic experience as it relates to the ultimate realization of the loan.
-During the three and six months ended June 30, 2022, we recorded provision for credit losses of \$(13.6) million and \$(17.3) million, respectively, which has been excluded from Distributable Earnings consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings referenced above.
-Pursuant to our existing policy for reporting Distributable Earnings referenced above.
-Pursuant to our existing policy for a discounted payoff.
-Additionally, during the six months ended June 30, 2022, we recorded a \$(10.1) million write-off on a loan sale, which we included in Distributable Earnings because we did not collect all amounts due at the time the loan was sold.
-During the three and six months ended June 30, 2022, we recorded a \$(10.1) million write-off on a loan sale, which we included in Distributable Earnings because we did not collect all amounts due at the time the loan was sold.
-During the three and six months ended June 30, 2022, we recorded a \$(13.0) million and \$(18.8) million, respectively, loss on early exiting using the three the loan was sold.
-During the three and six months ended June 30, 2022, we recorded a \$(10.5) million exite on service of a sold a \$(10.5) million ant
+During the three and nine months ended September 30, 2022, we recorded provision for credit losses of \$(35.4) million and \$(52.8) million, respectively, which has been excluded from Distributable Earnings consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings referenced above.
+Pursuant to our existing policy for reporting networks and \$(5.2, we recorded a \$0.5 million recovery of amounts previously written off in a prior period on a discounted payoff.
+Additionally, during the nine months ended September 30, 2022, we recorded a \$0.5 million recovery of anounts previously written off in a prior period on a discounted payoff.
+Additionally, during the nine months ended September 30, 2022, we recorded a \$(10.1) million write-off on a loan sale, which we included in Distributable Earnings ease we did not collect all amounts due at the time the loan was sold.
+During the nine months ended September 30, 2022, we recorded a \$(10.1) million write-off on a loan sale, which we included in Distributable Earnings to easily a \$(10.1) million the created or expenses pursuant to our existing policy for reporting Distributable Earnings consistent with certain one-time expenses purs